Navid200/xDrip/docs/Nightscout/NS_setup.md

 This is what you need to do in xDrip on your master phone.
 Go to xDrip Settings &#8722;> Cloud Upload &#8722;> Nightscout Sync (REST-API).
 Enable at the top.
 Let's say the hostname you chose when you signed up for noip.com was hostname.
-And let's say you set the API secret, while finalizing the installation as explained in the previous section, to API-Secret.
+And let's say you set the API secret, while finalizing the Nightscout installation as explained previously, to API-Secret.
 Tap on Base URL.
 Enter the following.
 https://API-Secret@hostname/api/v1/